e2eSolutionArchitect/academy/certification-based-training-programs/azure/AZ-900/readme.md

 ***IMPORTANT***
 - Role based training is Week 1 to 3
-- Certification based training in Week Week 4 to 8
+- Certification based training is Week 4 to 8
+- Dual is Week 1 to 8

 ----------------------------
 ### Eligibility for attending this training program